Unipotent classes of reductive groups

 distinguished_parabolics(W)

-the list of distinguished parabolic subgroups of W in the sense of Richardson, each given as the list of the corresponding indices.
-The distinguished unipotent conjugacy classes of W consist of the dense unipotent orbit in the unipotent radical of such a parabolic.
+the list of distinguished standard parabolic subgroups of W as defined by Richardson, each given as a list of the corresponding indices.
+The distinguished unipotent conjugacy classes of W consist of the dense unipotent orbit in the unipotent radical of such a parabolic subgroup.
+Their Dynkin-Richardson diagram contains a 0 at the indices of the parabolic subgroup, otherwise a 2.

 julia> W=coxgroup(:F,4)